 The PHA will maintain a record of units offered, including location, date and circumstances of each offer, each acceptance or rejection, including the reason for the rejection.

 5-II.B.
 NUMBER OF OFFERS

-The applicant will receive two offers - the oldest vacant unit available of suitable size and type.
+The applicant will receive one offer - the oldest vacant unit of suitable size and type.

 5-II.C.
 TIME LIMIT FOR UNIT OFFER ACCEPTANCE OR REFUSAL